willgeary/GeocodingElPaso/README.md

 `cd GeocodingElPaso`

-### Activate virtual environment
+### Create virtual environment

-To managage dependencies, activate a virtual environment.
 Note, this requires the [anaconda](https://www.anaconda.com/download/#macos) distribution of python.

-Create the environment from environment file:
+Create a new environment called geocode:

-`conda env create -f environment.yml`
+`conda create --name geocode python=3`

 Activate the new environment on Windows: